ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

 1. Complete the **Profile** fields by selecting the **Machine type**, the number of **Cores**, the amount of **Memory (GB)** and **Core type**.

     The core-to-virtual core ratio is 1:1.
 For shared processors, fractional cores round-up to the nearest whole number.
 For example, 1.25 cores are equal to 2 virtual cores.
 For more information about processor types, see [What's the difference between shared capped and shared uncapped processor performance?
-How does they compare to dedicated processor performance?](/docs/power-iaas?topic=power-iaas-powervs-faqs#processor).
+How do they compare to dedicated processor performance?](/docs/power-iaas?topic=power-iaas-powervs-faqs#processor).
 If the machine type is S922 and the operating system is IBM i, IBM i supports a maximum of 4 cores per VM.
     {: important}

     When you use an AIX stock image as the boot volume, a console session is required for the initial setting of the root user password.
 Without completing this step, SSH login appears as disabled.
 For more information, see [How to create a new AIX VM with SSH keys for root login](/docs/power-iaas?topic=power-iaas-create-vm).